sphinxcontrib.programoutput – Insert command output¶

 - Add unit tests.

-- Open a pull request that relates to but one subject with a clear title and description in grammatically correct, complete sentences.
+- Open a new pull request that relates to but one subject with a clear title and description in grammatically correct, complete sentences.

 - Nothing changed yet.